-The ECE Professional Development Program, with funding from First 5 Contra Costa, provides academic and financial support to ECE students who work with children age 0-5 in a licensed/license exempt early care and education programs.
+The ECE Professional Development Program, with funding from First 5 Contra Costa and the Child Development Training Consortium, provides academic and financial support to ECE students who work with children age 0-5 in licensed/license exempt early care and education programs.
 If you are working towards a Child Development Teacher Permit, an Associate Degree in ECE or BA transfer requirements, there are services available at DVC.

 Students employed in any licensed/license exempt childcare program for children age 0-12 can apply for a tuition stipend from our Child Development Training Consortium grant.
-Information is distributed at the beginning of each semester in ECE classes and applications are available at the PDP office and at www.childdevelopment.org.
+Information is distributed at the beginning of each term in ECE classes and applications are available at the PDP office and at www.childdevelopment.org.

 The Child Development Permit Matrix lists the educational and experience requirements to receive all the levels of the Child Development Permit.
 Application details and forms are available by contacting the ECE Professional Development office by email at DVCECEPDP@dvc.edu.

 The 2021-2022 ECE Certificate and Degree Program Student Handbook outlines all the requirements and suggested steps to accomplish your goals.
 Printed copies are available outside the PDP office or can be mailed.